Liam-W-Smith/csci-0451-final-project/README.md

 Extra computational power.

 # What will we learn?
 Alex: Most of the GIS work was on GIS software.
 I would like to take advantage of this project to expose myself to using GIS in a Python environment.
 More specifically, I will learn how to work on geographical data cleaning, aggregation, and zonal statistics in Python.
-From a machine learning perspective, I would like to practice implementing a regression model.
+From a machine learning perspective, I would like to practice implementing a regression model. h

+Manny: I am learning a whole new application of CS, GIS!
+This is super interesting and I am taking this chance to explore how to use my current CS skills to a GIS workflow.
+I will implmement zonal statistics and clean geographical data as well as implement a regression model.
+By implmementing the regression model, I satisfy my goal of developing more theoretically and mathematically.

 # Risk Statement
 Computational power could result in a potential failure to reach full deliverables.